-If your Windows 10 computer is constantly being redirected to suspicious site or your browser homepage and search engine have been changed without your consent, then it is possible that you have a potentially unwanted program installed on your computer.
+If your Windows 10 computer is constantly being redirected to unwanted sites or advertisements are popping up while you browse the Internet, then it is possible that you have malware installed on your computer.

-Browser redirects or pop-up ads may be caused either by malicious advertisements on the sites you visit or adware.
-This guide was written to help Windows 10 users remove malware from their devices, if your just looking for a way to block the unwanted redirects on a specific site, then you can use a free browser extension like Adblock.
+This guide was written to help Windows 10 users remove malware from their devices, so if you’re just looking for a way to block the pop-up ads or advertisements on a specific site, then you can use a free Chrome browser extension like Adblock.

 When it comes to adware, these malicious programs are bundled with other free software that you download off of the Internet.
 Unfortunately, some free downloads do not adequately disclose that other software will also be installed and you may find that you have installed adware without your knowledge.
-Once an adware program is installed on your device, whenever you will browse the Internet, unwanted advertisements will pop-up.
-These ads are aimed to promote the installation of additional questionable content including web browser toolbars, optimization utilities and other products, all so the adware publisher can generate pay-per-click revenue.
+Once an adware program is installed on your device, whenever you will browse the Internet, malicious sites will redirect your Chrome browser to unwanted advertisements.

 Here are a few typical signs that you have adware on your system: